 The South African Police Service does not have 'Tourist Police'.
 Some criminals pose as 'Tourist Police' to extort and rob tourists, including by stopping tourist buses to check proof of identity and search luggage.

 Crime at airports

-- Luggage theft occurs at Johannesburg and Cape Town airports.
-Use an airport plastic wrapping service if available.
+- Theft from luggage occurs.
 Don't place electronics, jewellery, cameras and other valuables in checked luggage.

 Crimes in other settings

 A range of crimes occurs in South Africa, including:

 - Murders, rape, muggings, robbery and other forms of theft, often involving weapons and violence;

 - Car-jackings and ‘smash and grab’ thefts from vehicles are common, particularly on major routes and intersections after dark;